Empowering members to be the leaders in cultural evidence-based practices for people of Indian origin. Read More

 Thirty and Under in Nutrition and Dietetics (TUND) empowers young practitioners to network and collaborate as the nation's future food and nutrition leaders.
 Read More

-The National Organization of Blacks in Dietetics and Nutrition (NOBIDAN) is an organization of African-American Dietetic and Nutrition Practitioners whose mission is to develop an innovative plan with futuristic vision and ideals that will reflect concern for health status of the public and facilitate professional enhancement for its members.
+The National Organization of Blacks in Dietetics and Nutrition (NOBIDAN) is an organization of African-American dietetic and nutrition practitioners.
 Read More

-Latinos and Hispanics in Dietetics and Nutrition (LAHIDAN) fosters the development and improvement of food, nutrition and health care for Latinos and their families with outreach to Hispanic/Latino and all other Academy members.
+Latinos and Hispanics in Dietetics and Nutrition (LAHIDAN) fosters the development and improvement of food, nutrition and health care for Latinos and their families.
 Read More

 Filipino Americans in Dietetics and Nutrition (FADAN) fosters networking, mentoring and support for the professional issues unique to Filipino American dietitians.
 Read More